Nnaji/wp4-build-system/README.md

 npm install --save-dev webpack npm install ---save-dev webpack-cli
 ```
---
-This will install webpack
+This will install webpack and webpack-cli

-### Webpack configuration
+### Webpack basic configuration
 Create a file named webpack.config.js at the root of your directory and add the the following line of code.

 ```javascript